getify/foi-lang/formalization-work/Foi-Specification.md

 #### §3.10.3 Gather Binding

-A `*gather` parameter takes the place of an entire tier — a tier is either all-positional non-gather (§3.10.1) or a single `*gather`; the two shapes do not mix within a tier.
+A `*gather` parameter takes the place of an entire tier; a tier is either all-positional non-gather (§3.10.1) or a single `*gather`.
+The two shapes do not mix within a tier.

 The gather binds all positional arguments at that tier as a Tuple (§3.2.4).
 Skip slots contribute `empty` entries.
 If the tier receives no arguments, the gather binds the empty Tuple.